Graduate Student News

 Daniel Nevarez Araujo defended his dissertation, “Bodies Under Siege: The Language of Warfare in HIV/AIDS Narratives,” in December 2017.

-Madalina Meirosu defended her dissertation in August 2017.
+Madalina Meirosu defended her dissertation, "The Eloquence of Automata: Socio-Political Commentary in Nineteenth-Century Literature on Artificial Humanoids," in August 2017.

-Barry Spence defended his dissertation in April 2017.
+Barry Spence defended his dissertation, "Theaters of Voice, Body, and Page: Beckett, Sophocles, Homer, Joyce," in April 2017.

 Emir Benli defended his dissertation, "Subjects of Fatih Akin’s Melodramas: A Genealogical Reading through the Films of R.W.
 Fassbinder, Yilmaz Guney and Atif Yilmaz," in 2016.